Home » PowerShell » Export Ad User to CSV in PowerShell

 Export Ad User to CSV in PowerShell

-Active directory user has many attributes associated with it to describe ad user.
-As an administrator, often we export ad users to CSV file to go through user attributes, analyze aduser all attributes, prepare aduser reports.
+Active directory user has many attributes associated with it to describe AD user.
+As an administrator, often we export ad users to a CSV file with all attributes, analyze aduser all attributes, and prepare aduser reports.

-Get-AdUser cmdlet in active directory get one or more users from active directory based on search criteria and using filter conditions get ad users from the domain, specific OU.
-Using Export-CSV to export ad users to CSV file with all attributes in PowerShell.
+Get-AdUser cmdlet in the active directory gets one or more users from the active directory based on search criteria and using filter conditions gets ad users from the domain, specific OU.
+Using Export-CSV to export ad users to a CSV file with all attributes in PowerShell.

-In this article, I will explain using the Get-AdUser cmdlet in PowerShell to export users from the active directory to the CSV file, export ad users email address from the active directory, export ad users with all attributes.
+In this article, I will explain using the Get-AdUser cmdlet in PowerShell to export the user list from the active directory to the CSV file, export ad users with all attributes, and export ad users email addresses from the active directory.

-To export aduser name to CSV file, use Get-AdUser cmdlet in active directory with Filter parameter as below
+To export the aduser name to a CSV file, use the Get-AdUser cmdlet in the active directory with the Filter parameter as below

 Get-ADUser -Filter * | Select-Object Name | export-csv -path D:\adusers-export.csv -NoTypeInformation

-In the above PowerShell script, Get-AdUser gets all users in the domain using Filter * ( wildcard character ) and using Export-Csv, it exports aduser name to CSV file.
+In the above PowerShell script, Get-AdUser gets all users in the domain using Filter * ( wildcard character ) and using the Export-Csv command, it exports the aduser name to a CSV file.

 Export AdUser Email Addresses from Active Directory to Csv

-Active directory user has email address attribute, to export aduser email addresses from active directory to CSV file, use Get-AdUser cmdlet as following
+Active directory user has email address attribute, to export aduser email addresses from active directory to CSV file, use Get-AdUser cmdlet as follows.

 Get-ADUser -Filter * -Properties * | Select Name, EMailAddress,DisplayName | Export-Csv D:\adusers-export.csv -NoTypeInformation